zc-alexfan/hold/README.md

 ## Overview

-This is a repository for HOLD, a method that jointly reconstructs hands and objects from monocular videos without assuming a pre-scanned template.
+This is a repository for HOLD, a method that jointly reconstructs hands and objects from monocular videos without assuming a pre-scanned object template.

 <p align="center">
     <img src="./docs/static/teaser.jpeg" alt="Image" width="100%"/>